hydroffice/hyo2_soundspeed/docs/in_brief.rst

 The Sound Speed package is part of the `HydrOffice <https://www.hydroffice.org/license/>`_ framework.
 HydrOffice is a research development environment for ocean mapping.
 It provides a collection of hydro-packages, each of them dealing with a specific issue of the field.
-The main goal is to speed up both algorithms testing and research-2-operation.
+The main goal is to speed up both algorithms testing and research-to-operation (R2O).

 The Sound Speed package provides both a library and an application with functionalities to manage sound speed profiles, and to provide pre-processing ocean mapping tools to help bridge the gap between sound speed profiling instrumentation